-‘Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress
+’Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress

 AKA: Good Witch.

-Maybe it’s just me, but I get the feeling Karen has some word art, maybe a bumper sticker, about being a wiccan.
+Maybe it’s just me, but I get the feeling Karen has some word art, maybe a bumper sticker, about being a Wiccan.
 But hey, that’s James Beard award winner Good Witch to you.
-Karen, chosen for Team Yoga Class with Melissa and Angelo, received largely positive reviews for her scallop, but then how much can you say about a scallop?
+Karen — chosen for Team Yoga Class with Melissa and Angelo — received largely positive reviews for her scallop, but then how much can you say about a scallop?

 Nonetheless, Karen squeaks into the top half of the competitors this week.

 6. Kevin Gillespie

 Why do I feel like Kevin looks like both every guy that’s ever described the variety of hops in an IPA to me and every guy that I’ve ever met named Kevin?
 Kevin is the final boss of Kevins.
 Anyway, Kevin was in the winning team in the quickfire, and then in the elimination challenge cooked by far the most visually appealing and descriptively enticing dish of the episode — a swordfish sitting in a chorizo sauce thickened with crushed, fire-toasted sourdough bread.
 That sounded and looked amazing.
-Unfortunately, all the judges seemed to agree that it was a big disappointment (much like my ex lovers).
-“Stunning visually but it’s a disaster,” said one judge.
+Unfortunately, all the judges seemed to agree that it was a big disappointment (an opinion widely held by my ex-lovers).

 “Kevin, that swordfish was hammered, man,” said Tom.

 I think Kevin’s fatal mistake was cooking swordfish.
 Excuse this controversial yet brave stance, but swordfish fucking sucks.
-It’s overcooked 95% of the time and even when it isn’t the texture is more like overcooked roast beef (yadda yadda your mom) than fish.
+It’s overcooked 95% of the time and even when it isn’t, the texture is more like overcooked roast beef (yadda yadda your mom) than fish.
 Swordfish are too strong and athletic.
 They’re like the American Ninja Warriors of fish.
 Give me the fish who spends all day relaxing near the bean dip, that’s the one I want to eat.

 5. Jennifer Carroll

-AKA: Calamity Jen
+AKA: Calamity Jen.

 Calamity Jen is foul-mouthed, aggressively fastidious, and anxiety plagued.
 Is it weird that I’m developing a crush?
-I want her to toilet train me at gun point.
+I want her to toilet train me at gunpoint.
 Anyway, a fun drinking game to play is to drink every time someone points out that Jen Carroll used to work for Eric Ripert.
 Oh, did you used to work for Eric Ripert?
 I hadn’t heard.

 After getting stuck in the loser’s bracket shelling almonds in the quickfire, Jen received high marks on her elimination challenge dish, one of two that Tom named as his favorite (the other being Melissa).
 They loved the sauce.
 Not surprising that Calamity Jen would do well in a fish challenge though.
 I mean for chrissakes, she used to work with Eric Ripert!

 4. Stephanie Cmar